vendia/examples/share/kinesis-to-share/README.md

 Subsequent deployments can use the command `sam deploy`.
 The values stored in *samconfig.toml* will be used.

+Please make note of the `OrderStream` output from the `sam deploy` command.
+We will need it to test our solution.

 # Testing the Solution

 ## Verify There Is No Data in the Uni